Updated: August 28, 2024

 For those new to the sport, surfing in Portugal for beginners is a dream come true.
 Numerous surf camps and surf lessons provide the ideal environment to hone surfing skills.
 The beach break settings, especially, offer the perfect backdrop for learners to gain confidence and expertise.

-Advanced surfers and big wave surfers will find Portugal a haven, particularly in places like Nazaré.
-Known for its huge waves, Nazaré waves, and the legendary 100 foot wave, it’s a magnet for those seeking the thrill of riding the biggest wave.
+Advanced surfers and big wave surfers will find Portugal a haven, particularly in places like Nazaré and surf spots on Portugal’s Silver Coast.
+Known for its huge waves, Nazaré waves, and the legendary 100-foot wave, it’s a magnet for those seeking the thrill of riding the biggest wave.

 Camps and lodges